erezsh/Preql/docs/tutorial.md

 Hello World!
 ```

-Alternatively, we could do `preql -f helloworld.pql`.
+Alternatively, we could do `preql -f helloworld.pql`, if we want to specify a full path.

 We can also use Preql as a Python library: